Activity Reports

 Any relevant filters in use on the main Reports screen will be automatically applied to this Report but can still be configured as needed.

 • There are two date-based drop-downs.
-First is the "Reference Date" drop-down and second is the "Range" drop-down.
+First is the "Range" drop-down and second is the "Interval" drop-down.

 • Range: Expand the drop-down to choose the range of dates that should be included in the Report.